publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stI/ch3/m__us_usc_t46_s301.md

         (2)  __Terms__  __.—__

-        The term of each Commissioner is 5 years, with each term beginning one year apart.
+        The term of each Commissioner is 5 years.
+When the term of a Commissioner ends, the Commissioner may continue to serve until a successor is appointed and qualified, but for a period not to exceed one year.
+Except as provided in paragraph (3), no individual may serve more than 2 terms.

+        (3)  __Vacancies__  __.—__

+        A vacancy shall be filled in the same manner as the original appointment.
 An individual appointed to fill a vacancy is appointed only for the unexpired term of the individual being succeeded.
-A vacancy shall be filled in the same manner as the original appointment.
-When the term of a Commissioner ends, the Commissioner may continue to serve until a successor is appointed and qualified.
+An individual appointed to fill a vacancy may serve 2 terms in addition to the remainder of the term for which the predecessor of that individual was appointed.

+        (4) __Conflicts of interest.—__

+            (A)  __Limitation on relationships with regulated entities__  __.—__

+            A Commissioner may not have a pecuniary interest in, hold an official relation to, or own stocks or bonds of any entity the Commission regulates under chapter 401 of this title.

+            (B)  __Limitation on other activities__  __.—__

+            A Commissioner may not engage in another business, vocation, or employment.

-        (3)  __Removal__  __.—__
+        (5)  __Removal__  __.—__

         The President may remove a Commissioner for inefficiency, neglect of duty, or malfeasance in office.